countable-web/open-source-corporation/peopleops/getting_started/CLIENT_DATA_PROTECTION.md

 # Web App Security
   * Apply "least privilege".
 Do not open any ports that aren't needed for using the application.
 If you must open such a port for debugging, do so in your .gitignored environment only, so it's not shared.
   * Use our DevOps templates so all servers observe a single secured provisioning strategy.
+  * Use [high entropy passwords](https://preshing.com/20110811/xkcd-password-generator/) that are memorable, or stored in secure vaults and not recorded elsewhere.